 Identify Your Key Brand Message

-In previous posts, we talked about the importance of staying on message.
 Social media is a tool to build brand awareness, reach out to organic audiences, massage the relationship with your consumers, and establish thought leadership or excellence in your industry.

-- Before responding to an event, think about how it might impact your brand image and your current consumer base.
+- Before responding to an event, think about how it might impact your brand image and current consumer base.

 - You want social media to help you expand your reach, not diminish it.

 - And remember, you can make a mistake in a second.
 It can take months to repair the damage.